rindow/rindow.github.io/_mathematics/api/matrixoperator.md

 - **classname**: MatrixOperator

 General operations on N-dimensional arrays.
-If you have loaded the “rindow_openblas” extension, enable it.
+If you have loaded the “OpenBLAS”, enable it.

 Methods
 -------